Frequently Asked Questions with Answers

 Club Skinouk is a Gatineau based Ski club that has a summer mountain bike program

-Bakker’s Trail Blazers – a new summer camp located in Kanata
+Bakker’s Trail Blazers – a kids mountain biking summer camp

 There maybe more, but that is what I am aware of at the moment.